saarthak2002/taskit-backend/README.md

 ### .../users/<user_uid>
 GET UserInfo from the unique user_id of a user provided by Firebase during login or sign-up.

-### .../users/search/<search>
+### .../users/search/<search_string>
 Search for a user's info by their username.
-Full-text search based on the query in the 'search' string using TS Vectors.
+Full-text search based on the query in the search string using TS Vectors.

 ### .../users/change/<user_uid>
 Update the username in the UserInfo of the user with unique id user_uid.